jasoncodes/rails-footnotes/README.md

 ## Configuration

-By default, footnotes will only be activated when your Rails app is in development mode.
-If you want to add alternate logic to enable or disable footnotes, add something like this to config/initializers/footnotes.rb:

-    if defined?(Footnotes) & Rails.env.development?
-      Footnotes.run! # first of all

-      # ... other init code
-    end

-If you are using MacVim as your editor, add this line to your initializer:
+If you are using MacVim as your editor, add this line to an initializer:

     Footnotes::Filter.prefix = 'mvim://open?url=file://%s&amp;line=%d&amp;column=%d'